LearnersGuild/partners/guide/Operating-Model/GTD/homemd.md

 >“Probably in the last 72 hours, you and I have gotten more change producing and project creating and priority shifting inputs than our parents got in a month, some of them in a year” — David Allen

+## Clarifying What You’ve Captured
+ Capturing is just the beginning.
+It’s important to regularly process all of the “stuff” that you’ve capture to determine what meaning it has (if any) and whether there is any action to be taken.
+Everything that you’ve captured into your various physical and electronic inboxes is generically referred to as “stuff”.
+The process for processing this stuff is essentially the same whether it’s in a physical or electronic form.
+#### Is it Actionable?
+Go through each inbox item by item.
+The first question to ask for each item is “is it actionable?”.
+In other words, does any action need to be taken in response to that item.
+If there’s no action to be taken you have three choices - you can trash (or recycle) the time, you can put it into a Someday/Maybe list or folder (indicating it may be actionable in the future) or you can file it away for future reference.
+####What’s the Next Action...and can it be done in 2 minutes or less?
+In the event that there is an action to be taken, define the next physical action.
+If this action is going to take less than two minutes then do it right away.
+Keeping in mind that two minutes is a guideline.
+If you have relatively little time to process your inboxes, then you might only do actions that take a minute or less, whereas if you have an abundance of time available you might choose to take action on things that require five minutes or less.
+#### What if it takes more than two minutes?
+If it’s something that can’t be done right away, you essentially have two options.
+You can either do it at some point in the future or you can give it to someone else to do.
+If you choose to defer the task, place it on either your Calendar or your Next Actions/Project list.
+If you delegate it to someone else you’ll probably need to maintain a waiting list to keep track of what you’ve delegated.